kevinleedrum/mds/vuepress/components/modals.md

 To open or close a modal, set its `isOpen` prop to `true` or `false`.
 The modal will emit an `mxClose` event when the user clicks the Close button, presses <kbd>Esc</kbd>, or clicks outside the modal (unless that behavior is disabled via props).

-A few data props are provided for convenience, which include `previousPageUrl`, `previousPageTitle`, and `buttons`.
-Otherwise, the `mx-modal` component has six slots for content:
+The modal component uses a [Page Header](/page-headers.html) internally.
+The `previousPageUrl`, `previousPageTitle`, and `buttons` props are passed to that Page Header.
+Additionally, the `mx-modal` component has six slots for content:

 - &bull; The default, unnamed slot is for the main modal content.
 - &bull; `header-left` - Place heading text in this slot.